Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in non-relativistic matter: ultracold atomic gases

-In the central and right panels of \figref{ufg_eos} the density and magnetic EOS are shown, respectively.
-It is important to note here that these system can be dealt with by essentially the same computational effort as in the spin-balanced case, whereas a re-weighting approach would suffer from an exponential increase in computational effort.
+In the central and right panels of \figref{ufg_eos} first predictions for the density and magnetic equations of state are shown, respectively.
+It is important to note here that these systems require essentially the same computational effort as in the spin-balanced case, whereas a reweighting approach would suffer from an exponential increase in computational effort.
 As can be appreciated from the figure, excellent agreement with the virial expansion (see e.g. \cite{LIU201337}) is achieved at high temperatures, which gives confidence on the reliability of the CL results in that regime.
 Moving towards lower temperatures, the virial expansion is expected to break down, whereas the CL results continue to evolve smoothly across the entire parameter range studied.
+With respect to the latter regime, a computation of the pressure equation of state of the polarized UFG (beyond the mean-field approximation) based on the LW formalism~\cite{Frank2018} is found to agree well with the CL results up to small positive values of $\beta\mu$.
+Above this regime, the LW study appears to overestimate the density already in the spin-balanced case, as opposed to the CL values.

-While the virial expansion allows for a validation of CL results at high temperatures, no benchmark is available in the literature at finite spin polarization.
-As a way to perform an internal consistency check, Ref.~\cite{2018UFGviaCL} exploited one of the Maxwell relations known from statistical mechanics.
-More specifically, the equality in cross derivatives of $\mathcal Z$ with respect to $\beta h$ and $\beta \mu$, i.e. \beq \left( \frac{\partial n}{\partial (\beta h)} \right)_{\beta\mu} = \left( \frac{\partial m}{\partial (\beta \mu)} \right)_{\beta h}, \eeq should be satisfied for all parameter values.
-The two different derivatives are shown as red and blue symbols in \figref{ufg_maxwell}.
-While the agreement was suggested already in the EOS for the virial regime, the excellent agreement across almost all values of $\beta\mu$ and $\beta h$ is a non-trivial verification and provides another argument for the validity of the CL calculation.
-We emphasize that these data points were obtained by completely independent calculations, i.e. no prior information entered this cross check.
+This precise treatment of the spin-polarized UFG at finite temperature may considered one of the biggest successes of the CL method in the context of non-relativistic physics so far and sets the stage for the search of possibly inhomogeneous superfluid sectors in the phase diagram both at finite and zero temperatures.
+Such phenomena, most notably FFLO phases with a spatially inhomogeneous order parameter, are not only of great current experimental interest but also reminiscent of the dynamics underlying the QCD phase diagram at finite baryon chemical potential and low temperature, where such inhomogeneous phases may also exist~\cite{Anglani_2014,Buballa_2015}.
+This highlights a phenomenological similarity between high-energy physics and cold-dilute quantum matter with the perspective that success in one of these fields likely will trigger progress in the~other.